 A concert designed for families with children is performed annually by the Salisbury Symphony Orchestra as a part of the Symphony Society's subscription concert series.
 The concert is performed on a Saturday or Sunday and alternates between the auditoriums of Catawba and Livingstone Colleges.
 The concert is promoted by the local elementary music teachers and often involves students from throughout the county.

-Rowan Youth Orchestra
+Salisbury Symphony Youth Orchestra

 The Salisbury Super Strings is a group of young musicians who have graduated from the After School String program and/or have auditioned successfully.

-Mrs. Hunter Safrit directs the ensemble which meets once a week from September to May.
+Mr. Hunter Safrit directs the ensemble which meets once a week from September to May.
 They present two concerts a year and also perform for community events.